A New Host (or Automating Command Line Functions in NAV RTC to Transmit via FTP)

 For my customer, I used an XMLport object along with the Outstream and File variable types to create my exported purchase order file.
 I’m going to skip the instructions on how to do that, since they’re easily found elsewhere, and just talk about automating the FTP transmission.
 (Note that you could use similar techniques to automate other Windows shell commands if you wanted to.)

 For the transmission, we’re going to write an FTP script file that will connect to the remote FTP site, upload the purchase order file, then download it again to the local computer with a different name to verify that the upload finished.
 After that, we’ll delete the FTP script and the verification file.
 If you’re testing things out, you might want to skip the steps that delete the files while you’re working out bugs.
-(And if you didn’t know you can write a script to run FTP commands, you do now; see the Microsoft support article, How to Script FTP Commands, for a little more on it.)

 To start with, we’ll need to declare some variables.
 I’ve copied them into this handy chart for easy reference.
 (Also, it’s really easy to copy from the C/AL Locals menu into Excel.)